dlang/DIPs/DIPs/DIP1xxx-rn.md

     immutable A a5 = ia;    // calls 4
 }
 ```
-The proposed model enables the user to define the copying from an object of any qualified type
+The proposed model enables the user to define the copy from an object of any qualified type
-to an object of any qualified type: any combination of 2 between mutable, `const`, `immutable`, `shared`,
+to an object of any qualified type: any combination of two among mutable, `const`, `immutable`, `shared`,
 `const shared`.

-The `inout` qualifier may be used for the copy constructor parameter in order to specify that mutable, `const` or `immutable` types are
+The `inout` qualifier may be applied to the copy constructor parameter in order to specify that mutable, `const`, or `immutable` types are
 treated the same:

 ```d